aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 **NB:** Each of
 your JavaScript classes for this project should be in a separate file in `frontend/`.
-Name the files in snake_case to match the casing of the rest of the rails app.
+Name the files in snake_case to match the casing of the rest of the Rails app.

 * Create a new file in `frontend/` called `follow_toggle.js`.